1999 Ontario Highway 401 crash: Pile-up on September 3

 On the morning of Friday, September 3, 1999, a malfunction at the Windsor Airport Observation Station failed to detect foggy conditions, and no fog warnings were issued.
 The malfunction was not discovered until later.
 Around 8:00 am near the Manning Road overpass, a tractor-trailer entered a very dense fog patch and slowed suddenly, causing a following tractor-trailer to jack-knife.

 Reports indicated that the fog reduced visibility to less than 1 m.
 The initial crash set off a chain reaction of five further separate collisions, as other drivers unable to see the obstruction continued into the dense fog, colliding with crashed vehicles for several minutes.
 87 vehicles were involved, many burnt and destroyed.
 Many people were injured in their vehicles or struck as they attempted to flee the pile-up.
 Seven people died at the scene and one more died later in hospital; 45 people were injured.
 The September 3 pile-up occurred 16 kilometers west of the stretch that the CAA had labelled as "Carnage Alley".
 There were collisions in both directions at that segment of Highway 401, although no vehicles crossed the highway's median.

 Sgt.
 B.G.
 Mailloux of the Ontario Provincial Police described the pile-up as "a massive fireball".
 Emergency services reported charred bodies inside vehicles, while several of the vehicles were unrecognizable and had to be traced by their registration numbers.
-In an area dubbed the "hot zone" or "fiery center", several vehicles were fused together.
+In an area dubbed the "hot zone" or "fiery centre", several vehicles were fused together.
 Traffic was temporarily rerouted on Highway 2 to the north and Highway 3 to the south, while Highway 401 had to be repaved before reopening to traffic.